Roots to Rise

 About Nandita Shankardass

-Nandita is a performing artist, choreographer, interdisciplinary facilitator and speaker.
-She is the founder of Welcome Movement® created to generate wellbeing, stimulate creativity and empower freedom of expression through movement and dance.
-She nurtures her creative practice with communities, professional artists and young people, in a range of settings and in public spaces from museums and galleries to the outdoors.
+Nandita Shankardass is an interdisciplinary artist, choreographer, educator and facilitator.
+She is the founder of Welcome Movement® centered around wellbeing, creativity and freedom of expression through movement and dance.
+Nandita nurtures her creative practice with communities, professional artists, companies and young people, in a range of settings from theatres to public space, including museums, galleries and the outdoors.
+Her work explores human connection, ecology, self and collective expression inspired by exchange and co-creation, where we share our stories and harness the power of our lived experience in accessible, engaging and transformative ways.

 Funding, commissioning and partner credits: